Progressive, real-world learning. Online.

 - Advanced Sport Performance Analysis

 After completing this course, you may wish to enhance your credentials further by articulating into the Master of Applied Sport Science.

 *Shanghai Ranking's Global Ranking of Sport Science Schools and Departments 2018Read More

-Students can exit with the Graduate Diploma of Applied Sport Science which consist of 8 core units.
+To completge the Graduate Diploma of Applied Sport Science students must attain 8 core units.

 All commencing Faculty of Health Undergraduate and Postgraduate course work students are required to complete HAI010 Academic Integrity in their first trimester of study (0 credit point compulsory unit).